-I am a traditionalist Roman Catholic Christian, endorsing Thomism with classical theism (as opposed to theistic personalism / neotheism), neo-Aristotelian essentialism and hylemorphism as metaphysics, and natural law theory as ethics:
+I am a Christian and endorse classical theism (as opposed to theistic personalism / neotheism), Thomism, neo-Aristotelian essentialism and hylemorphism as metaphysics, and natural law theory as ethics:

 Omnipotence does not imply the ability to do the logical impossible.
 Thus, God cannot commit suicide, God cannot create a squared circle, he cannot create a stone he cannot lift, he cannot make 2+2=5 true, and he cannot act against his nature, e.g. sin or lie.